procount/pinn/README_PINN.md

 # PINN User Interface

 The PINN user interface is kept fairly simple, comprising a switchable toolbar of command buttons, a list of installable operating systems and a status window indicating the capacity of appropriate attached memory devices.
 At the bottom of the screen is a small display customisation dialog that permits changing the language and keyboard layout of the user interface.
+The model of RPi you are using is also displayed just above this,

 ![alt text](screenshots/interface.png "PINN User Interface")